USACM Board endorses dryness language

 At this point, precisely where these categories land on the residual sugar scale and the known impact of tannins and acid are still up for discussion.
 We will keep our members up to date on developments in this industry-wide conversation.
 We are also discussing dryness scale developments with our colleagues overseas.
 This issue is something on everyone’s mind right now.

 In the meantime, dryness: measure it, illustrate it, discuss it, be honest.
 That’s what we’re saying.

 Have feedback on this topic?
-Please submit your comments here.
+Please submit your comments to firstname.lastname@example.org.